 In Ireland, the National Parent’s Council (NPC) is the “only representative organisation for parents of children in primary or early education”.
 It works to empower parents to support their children throughout their early and primary school years and believes that children should have a say in issues affecting their educational lives.

-The NPC and SPMHS have partnered to create mental health awareness training for parents of primary school children.
+We have partnered with the NPC to create mental health awareness training for parents of primary school children.
 This programme supports parents to encourage and promote positive mental health and wellbeing in their children.
 It also explores how building resilience in children helps them to manage and cope with the day-to-day stresses of life as they occur.
-Training takes place around the country, and you can find more information here.
+Training takes place around the country; you can find more information here.

-For more general information about supporting your child’s mental health and wellbeing, visit the NPC website here.
+For more general information about supporting your child’s mental health and wellbeing, you may find this brochure helpful.

 Mental Health Reform

 Mental Health Reform is Ireland’s leading national coalition on mental health, campaigning for the progressive reform of mental health services and supports in Ireland.